In-Vitro Fertilization (IVF) Side Effects at Each Stage

 - Calf or chest pains

-- Fever >101°
+- Fever higher than 101°F

-We are here to help you know exactly what’s going on with your body at every step of the process so that you never feel alone.
-Take the steps now to mentally prepare so that whatever happens with your body, no matter what you’re feeling, you know what is normal or what isn’t.
-Good luck on your IVF journey, and thank you for allowing us to participate in your care.
+Know that your Care Team is here to help you understand what’s going on with your body throughout your IVF cycle.
+We encourage you to take steps now to mentally prepare for this experience, so that whatever happens with your body, no matter what you’re feeling, you feel confident knowing what is normal and what isn’t.